Artistic Short Circuits

 Focus areas include:

-Develop a consistent economic model
+Developing a consistent economic model

-• Economic foresight study on the state of programming in electronic music and its evolution according to different scenarios
+• Economic foresight study on the state of programming in electronic music and its evolution according to different scenarios.

 • Working groups with music professionals to address existing challenges preventing the adoption of slow-touring in electronic music and other cultural sectors.